Radser2001/Python-Sales-Analysis/README.md

 # Sales Analysis with Python Pandas

-#### The Purpose of this Project is to practice Data Analysis using Python Pandas
+### The Purpose of this Project is to practice Data Analysis using Python Pandas

-### Familiarized myself with fundamental data analysis concepts, including
+### Familiarized myself with fundamental data analysis concepts, including:

 > - Data Cleaning
 > - Data Manipulation